xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreComposite/README.md

 - We can use the Composite pattern to add a requirement that each category and product should be able to display its own breadcrumbs.

+- Applying the patterns helps us maintain a consistent interface for both categories and products.

+- We are guaranteed that we can always call the `generateBreadcrumbs()` method on any object in the catalog.

 ## Definitions

 #### Component: